Sind die Deutschen pervers?

 Sex work is therefore a healthy sector which isn’t stifled by gray legal areas and social disapproval.
 The result is a safer working environment for service providers and clients and a less judgemental space in which to explore kinks and fetishes.

-To some extent the combination of lack of taboos and the legitimization around sex work in general has helped make fetishes more of an accepted part of the general diversity of sexual behavior in Germany.
+To some extent the combination of lack of taboos and the legitimization around sex work in general has helped make fetishes more of an accepted part of the general diversity of sexual behaviour in Germany.

 Porn